MaxLogic/maxEventNexus/TASKS.md

 Details:
 - Status: DONE.
-- Notes: FPC uses a generation registry; Delphi uses raw pointers for now; liveness checked on dispatch.
+- Notes: Delphi 12+ and FPC use a generation registry; liveness is checked on dispatch.

 ### T-1024 Make maxBus singleton factory thread-safe
 Summary: Guarded `maxBus` construction and async scheduler swapping with a global monitor and added regression tests.